-Exception number ^a IRQ number ^a Exception type Priority Vector address ^b Activation 1 - Reset -3, the highest 0×00000004 Asynchronous 2 -14 NMI -2 0×00000008 Asynchronous 3 -13 HardFault -1 0x0000000C Synchronous 4-10 - Reserved - - - 11 -5 SVCall Configurablee 0x0000002C Synchronous 12-13 - Reserved - - - 14 -2 PendSV Configurablee 0x00000038 Asynchronous 15 -1 SysTick ^c Configurablee 0x0000003C Asynchronous 15 - Reserved - - - 16 and above ^d 0 and above IRQ Configurablee 0x00000040 and above ^f Asynchronous
+Exception number ^a IRQ number ^a Exception type Priority Vector address ^b Activation 1 - Reset -3, the highest 0x00000004 Asynchronous 2 -14 NMI -2 0×00000008 Asynchronous 3 -13 HardFault -1 0x0000000C Synchronous 4-10 - Reserved - - - 11 -5 SVCall Configurable 0x0000002C Synchronous 12-13 - Reserved - - - 14 -2 PendSV Configurable 0x00000038 Asynchronous 15 -1 SysTick ^c Configurable 0x0000003C Asynchronous 15 - Reserved - - - 16 and above ^d 0 and above Interrupt (IRQ) Configurablee 0x00000040 and above f Asynchronous

 - a.
-To simplify the software layer, the CMSIS only uses IRQ numbers and therefore uses negative values for exceptions other than interrupts.
-The IPSR returns the Exception number, see Interrupt Program Status Register on page 2-7. - b.
-See Vector table for more information. - c.
+To simplify the software layer, CMSIS only uses IRQ numbers.
+It uses negative values for exceptions other than interrupts.
+The IPSR returns the Exception number, see Interrupt Program Status Register on page 2-6. - b.
+See Vector table on page 2-18 for more information. - c.
 If your device does not implement the SysTick timer, exception number 15 is reserved. - d.
-The number of IRQ interrupts is implementation-defined, in the range 1-32.
-Unimplemented IRQ exception numbers are reserved, for example if the device implements only one IRQ, exception numbers 17 and above are reserved. - e.
-See Interrupt Priority Registers on page 4-7. - f.
+The number of IRQ interrupts is IMPLEMENTATION DEFINED, in the range 0-32.
+Unimplemented IRQ exception numbers - are reserved, for example if the device implements only one IRQ, exception numbers 17 and above are reserved. - e.
+See Interrupt Priority Registers on page 4-5. - f.
 Increasing in steps of 4.

-For an asynchronous exception, other than reset, the processor can continue executing instructions between when the exception is triggered and when the processor enters the exception handler.
+For an asynchronous exception, other than reset, the processor can execute additional instructions between when the exception is triggered and when the processor enters the exception handler.

-Privileged software can disable the exceptions that Table 2-11 on page 2-20 shows as having configurable priority, see Interrupt Clear-enable Register on page 4-5.
+Privileged software can disable the exceptions that Table 2-11 shows as having configurable priority, see Interrupt Clear-Enable Register on page 4-4.

-For more information about HardFault, see Fault handling on page 2-27.
+For more information about HardFaults, see Fault handling on page 2-22.